ClojureBridge/curriculum/outline/intro.md

 > computer.
 That instruction is normally what we call a _function_.
 > The functions do all the hard work in Clojure.
 > `print-str`, `+` and `forward` are all functions.
-> When these functions get run, they return a some type of value.
+> When these functions get run, they return some type of value.
 > Clojure functions always return a value.
 {: ng-show="block32" .description}